Home / Resume / Healthcare / CNA Resume

 After

-Provided direct care for 10 to 12 patients per shift on a 40-bed rehabilitation unit, assisting with bathing, dressing, feeding, toileting, and mobility transfers while maintaining patient dignity and safety.
+Provided Activities of Daily Living (ADLs) support for 10 to 12 patients per shift on a 40-bed rehabilitation unit, assisting with bathing, dressing, feeding, toileting, and patient transfers while maintaining patient dignity and safety.

 Before